Practitioner’s Field Guide for Marine Conservation Agreements

 Who can use the MCA Field Guide?

 The MCA Field Guide can be used by conservation proponents and right-holders to assess, initiate, review, and implement MCAs at field sites or on larger scales.
 Conservation proponents can be, but are not limited to, government entities, non-governmental organizations (NGOs), eco-friendly businesses, and even private individuals and community groups.
 Right-holders (collectively the owners, managers, and users of ocean and coastal areas and resources) can be, but are not limited to, private individuals and families, local communities, user and community groups, and government entities.
-Which entity actually assesses, initiates, reviews, and implements an MCA is project-specific.
+Which entity assesses, initiates, reviews, and implements an MCA is project-specific.

-The Field Guide was developed using information and case studies from developing, emerging, and developed countries and, as such, is appropriate for use in all three of these settings.
+The Field Guide was developed using information and case studies from developing, emerging, and developed countries and, is appropriate for use in all three of these settings.
 The Field Guide is intended to be used by conservation practitioners and right-holders.

 Which entities must legally evaluate, approve, and implement an MCA depends on the specific legal framework under which an MCA is established.
 At a minimum, conservation proponents and right-holders must evaluate and approve MCAs.
 Oftentimes, however, it is a good idea if several government agencies, including different levels of government, and local community members are included in the MCA process even when it is not legally required.
 In the end, having all direct and indirect stakeholders review and accept the MCA prior to implementation will likely make long-term support for and implementation of the project easier and more successful.